-Under this purpose area only, applicants must have an established law enforcement agency that is operational as of February 28, 2017 (which is the closing date of this application), or receive services through a new or existing contract for law enforcement services with the Bureau of Indian Affairs (BIA) or a state or local agency.
+Under this purpose area only, applicants must have an established law enforcement agency that is operational as of March 20, 2018 (which is the closing date of this application) or receive services through a new or existing contract for law enforcement services with the Bureau of Indian Affairs (BIA) or a state or local agency.

-Purpose Area #5 (OVW Violence Against Women Tribal Governments Program)
+Purpose Area #5 (Office on Violence Against Women [OVW] Tribal Governments Program)

 A federally recognized tribe or an organization that is acting as the authorized designee of a federally recognized Indian tribe may apply.
-If the applicant is a tribal designee under purpose area #5 OVW Violence Against Women Tribal Governments program, the applicant will need a tribal resolution or other satisfactory evidence of legal authority from the tribe as part of the application, which should (1) authorize the applicant to submit an application on behalf of the federally recognized Indian tribe and (2) state the tribe's support for the project and its commitment to participate in the project if it is selected for funding.
+If the applicant is a tribal designee under purpose area #5, the OVW Tribal Governments program, the applicant will need a tribal resolution or other satisfactory evidence of legal authority from the tribe as part of the application, which should (1) authorize the applicant to submit an application on behalf of the federally recognized Indian tribe and (2) state the tribe's support for the project and its commitment to participate in the project if it is selected for funding.
 This resolution or other satisfactory evidence of legal authority must be current, must be sufficient to demonstrate authority for the application, must contain authorized signature(s), and must be submitted by the application due date.

-In addition, applicants that received OVW Tribal Governments Program funding in FY 2015 or FY 2016 are not eligible to apply for continuation funding with regard to the FY 2015 or FY 2016 awards or for new funding.
-Applicants with OVW Tribal Governments Program awards from FY 2014 or earlier generally are eligible to apply for purpose area #5 funding in FY 2017; however, eligibility may be limited as follows based on the amount of funding remaining in the applicant's FY 2014 or earlier award:
+In addition, applicants that received three-year awards under the OVW Tribal Governments Program funding in FY 2016 or two- or three-year awards in FY 2017 are not eligible to apply for continuation funding with regard to the FY 2016 or FY 2017 awards or for new funding.
+Applicants with OVW Tribal Governments Program awards from FY 2015 or earlier generally are eligible to apply for purpose area #5 funding in FY 2018; however, eligibility may be limited as follows based on the amount of funding remaining in the applicant's FY 2015 or earlier award:

-- If the applicant has 70% or more of funds remaining in the award as of February 28, 2017, it is not eligible for FY 2017 funding in this program. - If the applicant has 50-69% of funds remaining in the award as of February 28, 2017, it is eligible, but the amount of funding may be reduced from the requested amount. - If the applicant has 49% or less of funds remaining in the award as of February 28, 2017, it is eligible for a new award up to the full amount.
+- If the applicant has 70% or more of funds remaining in the award as of March 20, 2018, it is not eligible for FY 2018 funding in this program. - If the applicant has 50-69% of funds remaining in the award as of March 20, 2018, it is eligible, but the amount of funding may be reduced from the requested amount. - If the applicant has 49% or less of funds remaining in the award as of March 20, 2018, it is eligible for a new award up to the full amount.

-Applicants with open awards from multiple years (including FY 2015 and 2016) may apply for continuation of awards only from 2014 or earlier.
+Applicants with open awards from multiple years (including FY 2016 and 2017) may apply for continuation of awards only from 2015 or earlier.

 This eligibility requirement also extends to organizations or associations that are granted the authority to apply on behalf of the tribe(s).
-In addition, if a tribe has an award from 2015 or 2016, it generally may not apply through a designee in 2017.
+In addition, if a tribe has an award from 2016 or 2017, it generally may not apply through a designee in 2018.

-Purpose Area #6 (OVC Children's Justice Act Partnerships for Indian Communities program)
+Purpose Area #6 (Office for Victims of Crime [OVC] Children's Justice Act Partnerships for Indian Communities program)